koy-u/Careerfy/README.md

 # Careerfy - Job board
-Live Demo is available please check it out [Careerfy- Job Board Template] https://koy-u.github.io To download the code please visit this repository koy-u.github.io
+Live Demo is available please check it out [Careerfy- Job Board Template]

 I have read that one way of learning web development is to recreate existing templates.
 This project is recreation on existing template of wordpress theme "careerfy-job-board-wordpress-theme" which is purely build from scratch using HTML, CSS, Bootstarp and JavaScript.